A BRIEF HISTORY OF THE EMPEROR’S NEW CLOTHES

 We tend to modify our body language according to our dress.
 There are numerous studies about how girls’ clothing stops them from running around as much as same-aged boys, for example.
 Numerous illustrations of an effete Emperor lead me to wonder if the ostentatious masculine fashions of the early 1800s indeed lead to body language we would now describe as effeminate, or if those men, even dressed in their high heels and wigs and plastered in make-up, behaved just as manly men behave today, striding along with large steps, closing doors noisily behind them, man-spreading on horse-drawn carts.

-The Emperor has a number of weaknesses:
+The Emperor has a number of shortcomings:

 Psychological — he needs to be surrounded by sycophants and adored by the public.
 He is shallow, possibly narcissistic.
 Easily duped.